seifallahabiriga/TaskForge/README.md

 ### Prerequisites

 - Docker + Docker Compose
-- API keys for at least one ML provider (Groq recommended)
+- API keys for at least one ML provider (Groq recommended — it's free and fast)

 ### Setup